Methods

 // you can now call methods that use utils

-Retrieve the plugin’s country data - either to re-use elsewhere (e.g. to generate your own country dropdown), or alternatively, you could use it to modify the country data.
-Note that any modifications must be done before initialising the plugin.
+Retrieve the core library’s full list of countries — either to re-use elsewhere (e.g. to generate your own country selector), or alternatively, you could use it to modify the country data.
+Note that any modifications must be done before initialising the core library.
+See Country for the shape of each entry.
+Note: previously named getCountryData.

 getInstance